autonomouslogic/eve-ref/docs/src/datasets/structures.md

 Many of the backfilled structures are no longer available to be queried and therefore do not have accurate timestamps.
 To show that they were once queryable, placeholder timestamps of `1970-01-01T00:00:00Z` were used.

+Ethan02 later extended their structure export to include more data, such as `first_seen`.
+This was first incorporate into this file: [structures-2024-05-06_05-03-39.v2.json.bz2](https://data.everef.net/structures/history/2024/2024-05-06/structures-2024-05-06_05-03-39.v2.json.bz2).

 ### Sovereignty structures

 Some of the early v2 scrape files contain sovereignty structures, including the following fields:
 * `is_sovereignty_structure` - true if the _latest_ scrape saw it on the sovereignty ESI endpoint
 * `last_seen_sovereignty_structure` - when the structure was last seen as sovereignty

-These structures were fetched from the `/sovereignty/structures/` endpoint.
+These structures were fetched from the `/sovereignty/structures/` ESI endpoint.
-However, these structures are not queryable at all on the structure information endpoint, so they were removed from the scrape.
+However, these structures are not queryable at all on the ESI `/universe/structures/{structure_id}/` endpoint, so they were removed from the scrape.
 A separate scrape of current sovereignty structures is already maintained.

 ### Scripting